 All content in PEARL is protected by copyright law.
 Author manuscripts are made available in accordance with publisher policies.
-Please cite only the published version using the details provided on the item record or document.
-In the absence of an open licence (e.g. Creative Commons), permissions for further reuse of content should be sought from the publisher or author.
+Wherever possible please cite the published version using the details provided on the item record or document.
+In the absence of an open licence (e.g. Creative Commons), permissions for further reuse of content